DomBarber/java-jenkins-cukes/readme.md

 # Quickstart

-Run `make jenkins-github` or `make jenkins-bitbucket` depending on your preferred VCS. (note that GitHub will require an existing account, whereas Bitbucket will be completely locally hosted including a postgres db)
+Run `make jenkins-github` or `make jenkins-bitbucket` depending on your preferred VCS.

+Note: GitHub will require an existing account, whereas Bitbucket will be completely locally hosted (including a postres db)

 # Configuration: